chenkuochou/Pundi-X/extcodesize/README.md

 ## Local test result

+        Interactions
-    Does Victim treat Attacker as a contract? false Does Victim treat NormalContract as a contract? true ✓ Calling from different contracts (746ms)
+    Does Victim treat NormalContract as a contract? true ✓ Calling from a normal contract
+    Does Victim treat Attacker as a contract? false
+        ✓ Calling from an attacker

-    1 passing (750ms)
+    2 passing (848ms)